giansi/gravstrap-theme-skeleton/pages/07.components/03.modules/components.md

 ---
 title: Modules
 metadata:
-  description: Gravstrap Theme helps you to start a new Grav CMS site with Bootstrap support and several ready to use modules.
-It is also perfect to extend to start a new Bootstrap custom theme, to fit your needs.
+  description: Gravstrap plugin implements several modules you can use as shortcodes to simplify the web site building.
 slug: modules-shortcodes-for-grav-cms

 simple_form: